Best sub 250g DJI drones 2026: Mini 5 Pro vs Flip vs Neo 2 vs Lito

 Sub-250g drones remain super popular: They're compact, travel-friendly, great for beginners, and come with fewer legal restrictions thanks to their lightweight frames.

-In this blog, we'll take a look at DJI's most recently-released and feature-stacked drones under sub 250g: Showcasing the differences between the DJI Mini 5 Pro, the DJI Flip, and DJI Neo 2.
+In this blog, we'll take a look at DJI's most recently-released and feature-stacked drones under sub 250g: Showcasing the differences between the DJI Mini 5 Pro, the DJI Flip, DJI Neo 2, and DJI Lito Series.

 We'll also cover some of DJI's older sub-250g models, such as the DJI Mini 4 Pro and original DJI Neo.